HERMES-DKZ/RDBMS-with-NocoDB-in-the-humanities/episodes/03_nocodb-introduction.Rmd

 ![Image from https://nocodb.com/](fig/nocodb.png)

 As mentioned earlier, NocoDB is a **no-code database** platform that combines the ease of use of a spreadsheet with the power of a relational database.
 In simple terms, NocoDB provides a web-based interface built on top of a traditional relational database like PostgreSQL or MySQL.
-The great thing about NocoDB is that you don’t need to understand the underlying database technology to use it—this is one of the key benefits of no-code tools.
+The great thing about NocoDB is that you don’t need to understand the underlying database technology to use it, one of the key benefits of no-code tools.

 With NocoDB, you can create and manage databases through a simple, user-friendly interface, bypassing the need for complex programming.
 This means that tasks like organizing data, creating tables, and running queries, which would normally require coding, can now be done directly through the web interface.
 Whether you're building a database from scratch or working with an existing one, NocoDB makes it easy to interact with your data.